 The guide for submissions can be found here:

 For any further questions or inquiries regarding the special issue, please contact: László Bernáth at [email protected]

 A very exciting new project started on the nature and value of effort, and some of its relations to moral psychology at the University of Neuchâtel’s Philosophy Institute, in Switzerland, led by Prof. Olivier Massin.

 The Effort project also organised a conference for 10 April 2019.
 If you're interested in efforts and tryings this might be up your alley

 openings and jobs with Philosophy of Action

-Bob Lockie's new book with the title Free Will and Epistemology just came out.
-Looks exciting!
+Bob Lockie's book with the title Free Will and Epistemology came out.
 Enjoy reading.